-July is national Blueberry month and we’re celebrating by learning as much as we can about the small super fruit with big health benefits!
+July is national Blueberry month and we’re celebrating by learning as much as we can about the small super fruit with big health benefits, especially brain health!

 3 Fun Facts about Blueberries and Brain Health:

 - There are two types of blueberries, high bush and low bush.
 High bush blueberries are what you buy at the local grocery store or farmers market.
 Lowbush blueberries are used to make juices and jams and are a little sweeter.
 Good news, both will benefit your brain health!

 - Ten states grow 98% of the US’ blueberries.
 Those states are: California, Florida, Georgia, Indiana, Michigan, Mississippi, New Jersey, North Carolina, Oregon and Washington.